jmakino/simdsort/README.md

 r is the pointer to the array of int64_t to be sorted n is the number of elements

+Use  -DAVX2  to utilize AVX2 and -DAVX2 to utilize AVX512.

 ## Note